OLIMEX/LoRa-STM32WL-DevKIT/SOFTWARE/PlatformIO-config/README.txt

 Board description for platformIO.

-It was only with the arduino framework (not cmsis nor stm32cube).
-It was only with the arduino framework (not cmsis nor stm32cube).
+It was tested only with the Arduino framework (not cmsis nor stm32cube).